haranychan/homepage/content/en/post/05_SSCI2022-report/index.md

 ---
 title: IEEE SSCI 2022 Report
-subtitle: I gave a prasentation at IEEE Symposium Series on Computational Intelligence 2022 (IEEE SSCI 2022, 4-7, Dec.).
+subtitle: I gave a prasentation at IEEE Symposium Series on Computational Intelligence 2022 (IEEE SSCI 2022, Singapore Management University, Singapore, 4-7, Dec.).

 # Summary for listings and search engines
-summary: "I gave a prasentation at IEEE Symposium Series on Computational Intelligence 2022 (IEEE SSCI 2022, 4-7, Dec.).
+summary: "I gave a prasentation at IEEE Symposium Series on Computational Intelligence 2022 (IEEE SSCI 2022, Singapore Management University, Singapore, 4-7, Dec.).
 Thank you to all those who helped make this event possible."

 # Link this post with a project
 projects: []